Flintlocket/vermintide-mods/readme.md

 It is me, the boy.

-Check the wiki for information on each more or something.
+Check the wiki for information on each mod or something.